thornoe/GreenGDP/README.md

 ### Run ArcPy commands in the Anaconda Spyder environment

 For a mayor revision of the script tool, one will want to be able to run ArcPy commands within the [Spyder](https://www.spyder-ide.org/) editor.

-The version of Python used in ArcGIS Pro is usually older than the most recent one which is installed in the [Anaconda platform](https://www.anaconda.com/distribution/), making Spyder incompatible with the ArcPy package which depends on the ArcGIS Pro installation.
+The version of Python used in ArcGIS Pro is systematically older than the most recent one which is installed in the [Anaconda platform](https://www.anaconda.com/distribution/), making Spyder incompatible with the ArcPy package which depends on the ArcGIS Pro installation.
 To get around this:

-1. Click the **Start** icon.
+1. For Windows, open the **Start menu**.
 2. Navigate to the **ArcGIS** folder.
+1. For Windows, open the **Start menu**.
+2. Navigate to the **ArcGIS** folder.
-3. Click **Python Command Prompt** within which you
+3. Open the **Python Command Prompt** within which you
+   - [Clone the Python environment](https://support.esri.com/en/technical-article/000020560) and make it the default for the ArcGIS Python Command Prompt: `proswap <new enviroment name>`.
+   - Install Python and Spyder based on the [version of Python used in ArcGIS Pro](https://support.esri.com/en/technical-article/000013224): `conda install python=<version> spyder`.
+      - *E.g. for ArcGIS Pro 2.6.3: `conda install python=3.6.10 spyder`.*
-   - Add Spyder by typing `conda install spyder`
+   - Open **Spyder** by typing `spyder`.
-   - Open Spyder by typing `spyder`.
-You need to open Spyder this way whenever you are to use ArcPy commands.
+      - *You need to open Spyder through the ArcGIS **Python Command Prompt** whenever you are to use ArcPy commands.*
-4. Now you can `import arcpy` within Spyder.
+4. Within **Spyder**, `import arcpy` to utilize the wide range of [ArcPy options](https://pro.arcgis.com/en/pro-app/arcpy/main/arcgis-pro-arcpy-reference.htm).

 ## License

 This project is released under the MIT License, that is, you can basically do anything with my code as long as you give appropriate credit and don’t hold me liable.

 ### MIT License

 Copyright (c) 2020 Thor Donsby Noe

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.